 Note that events are classified here as having an human impact if climate change is found to have influenced at least one aspect of that event.
 For example, a study of the 2011 East Africa drought found that climate change contributed to the failure of the “long rains” in early 2011, but that the lack of “short rains” in late 2010 was down to the climate phenomenon La Niña.
 This event is, thus, designated as having a human impact.

-In 11% of extreme weather events studied, scientists found no discernible influence from human activity.
+In 11% of extreme weather events and trends studied, scientists found no discernible influence from human activity.
 These are coloured blue in the map and the chart above.
-For a further 10% of events, the observational data or modelling techniques used in the study were insufficient to reach a reliable conclusion (shown as grey in the map and pie chart).
+For a further 12%, the observational data or modelling techniques used in the study were insufficient to reach a reliable conclusion (shown as grey in the map and pie chart).

-In 11% of studied weather events, scientists found climate change had made the event less likely or less severe (pale orange in the chart above).
+In 9% of studied weather events and trends, scientists found climate change had made the event less likely or less severe (pale orange in the chart above).